Why Do Users Disown Your Mobile App? – Know the Math & Science

 Most of the app publishers are looking at long-term growth and this is the reason many of them focus on the inflection points where things climb dramatically.
 However, myriad of small features and app optimization, typically ensure user count and retention of the mobile app.

 Retaining mobile app users is a struggle in itself and research has already proved that for an average app getting new users to return on the second day after installing and using it on the first day is a complicated job.
 Statistics speak, less than 25% users installing the app on the first day are likely to return the second day for logging the second session.
-Day N retention rate is trending downward over three months after first use of the app, reaching to 4.1% on the day 90.
+Day N retention rate is trending downward over three months after the first use of the app, reaching 4.1% on day 90.
 Some ways that will help you improve user retention rate are

 - App Onboarding: Churn rate of your app will drastically increase if users fail to understand the value of your app, its functions, and its usability.
 The solid on-boarding strategy has helped many app publishers to dramatically increase the user retention rate of their mobile apps.